 Upgrade your typical mac and cheese with these salmon mac and cheese bowls.
 They are perfect for a quick and easy weeknight dinner and something that the whole family will love!

 Mac and cheese will forever be one of my favorite meals.
-I do have an upgraded healthy mac and cheese and a vegan mac and cheese recipe on the blog, but whenever I’m craving a bowl of mac and cheese (and don’t have a ton of time on hand for a fancy pasta dish) these salmon mac and cheese bowls are my go-to!
+I do have an upgraded healthy mac and cheese, a vegan mac and cheese and even a baked mac and cheese recipe on the blog, but whenever I’m craving a bowl of mac and cheese (and don’t have a ton of time on hand for a fancy pasta dish) these salmon mac and cheese bowls are my go-to!